Hindustan FC

 Hindustan Football Club is an Indian professional football club based in New Delhi.
+Affiliated with the Football Delhi (FD), the club currently participates in the Delhi Premier League.

-Founded in 1948, the club usually participated in the I-League 2nd Division, the second tier of Indian football league system.
-They currently participate in the Delhi Premier League and use Ambedkar Stadium as home ground, in addition to Jawaharlal Nehru Stadium for selected matches.
+Founded in 1948, Hindustan predominantly participated in the I-League 2nd Division, which was then second tier of the Indian football league system.

 History

 Formation and early history

-Hindustan FC was founded in 1948 in New Delhi.
-Thus it became one of the oldest football club from the capital city of India.
-The club has been affiliated with Delhi Soccer Association (DSA), which is now known as Football Delhi, and participate in the DSA Senior Division league (now named Delhi Premier League).
-They are one time champion of the league and lifted the title in 2001–02 season.
+Hindustan FC was founded in New Delhi Chittaranjan Park area.
+Owned and run by Bengalis, it is one of the oldest football clubs in the capital city of India.
+They for the first time lifted the regional league title in 2001–02 season. while club's goalkeeper Salim Ansari was presented the player of the year award.
 In November 2002, Hindustan participated in the inaugural edition of Delhi Lt.
 Governor's Cup and reached to the semi-finals.
-The club later competed in the National Football League Second Division continuously in 2004–05, 2005–06 and 2006–07 seasons, but were not granted the permission of joining the newly formed I-League II (then second-tier) for not fulfilling the AFC club licensing criteria.
+The club later competed in the National Football League Second Division continuously, in 2004–05, 2005–06 and 2006–07, but were not granted the permission of joining the newly formed I-League 2nd Division.
 In 2007, Hindustan FC roped in their first foreign coach, Bernard Operanozie from Nigeria.

-Hindustan clinched their second DSA Senior Division title in 2009 season as co-winners with Indian National FC.
+Hindustan clinched their second DSA Senior Division title in 2009 season as co-winners with Indian National.

 Present years

 Hindustan Football Academy was started by the former club chairman D. K. Bose, and they roped in Spanish professional coach Óscar Bruzón on board for a period of two years to train Delhi's budding footballers in the age group of under-12 and under-16.
 Hindustan FC, founded just after the independence of India, have been the flag bearers from the capital in the second tier of Indian football, having participated for a record 14 times.
-They also participated in the 2014 I-League 2nd Division and moved to the Final Round of I-League Qualifiers, finishing on fifth position with four points in eight matches.
+They also participated in the 2014 I-League 2nd Division and moved to the final round of I-League Qualifiers.
+The club ended their campaign finishing on fifth position, earning four points in eight matches.

 Though their biggest achievement is finishing as the runners-up in the 2017–18 I-League 2nd Division, under the coaching of Vikrant Sharma.
 In the 2018–19 I-League 2nd Division, Hindustan finished at the bottom of the Group A and bowed out of the tournament.
 The club has participated in the 2021 FD Senior Division, and finished as runners-up.

 Stadium

-Ambedkar Stadium in Delhi is used as the clubs' home ground for most of their DSA Senior Division League matches.
-It has also hosted I-League 2nd Division matches.
+Ambedkar Stadium has been used as the clubs' home ground for most of their DSA Senior Division/DPL League matches.
+It has also hosted their I-League 2nd Division matches.
 The stadium has a capacity of 35,000 spectators.
-Hindustan also use Thyagaraj Sports Complex ground.
+Hindustan also uses Thyagaraj Sports Complex ground.
+The club formerly used Government of India press grounds for matches of DSA B-Division League.